Belarusian journalists face charges for covering protests

 Belarusian prosecutors have opened a criminal probe of the opposition’s Coordination Council set up after the election to try to negotiate a transition of power.
 Last week, two of its members were given 10-day jail sentences on charges of staging unsanctioned protests, and several others were summoned for questioning.

-Pavel Latushko, a former minister of culture and ambassador to France who joined the council, left for Poland after facing threats and being questioned.
-His departure came after the Belarusian president warned that Latushko had crossed a “red line” and would face prosecution.
-The Coordination Council said Latushko planned to return to Belarus after a few days.
+Pavel Latushko, a former minister of culture and ambassador to France who joined the council, traveled to Poland Tuesday after facing threats and being questioned.
+His departure came a day after the Belarusian president warned that Latushko had crossed a “red line” and would face prosecution.

+Latushko told The Associated Press that he plans to return to Belarus later this month after attending a conference in Poland and also visiting Lithuania.

+“I haven’t violated the law,” he said in a telephone interview from Poland.
+“The problem is that the constitution and laws no longer work in Belarus.
+It’s strange to hear the president make charges that can only be made in court.”

 Facing Western pressure, Lukashenko has vowed to cement ties with Russia, which has a union treaty with Belarus envisaging close political, economic and military ties.
 Russian President Vladimir Putin said last week he stands ready to send police to Belarus at Lukashenko’s request if the demonstrations turn violent, but added that there was no need for that yet.

-Belarusian Foreign Minister Vladimir Makei thanked Russia for supporting the Belarusian government in the face of what he described as protests orchestrated from abroad.
+During a visit to Moscow on Wednesday, Belarusian Foreign Minister Vladimir Makei thanked Russia for supporting the Belarusian government in the face of what he described as protests orchestrated from abroad.

 Russian Foreign Minister Sergey Lavrov criticized what he described as “destructive” Western criticism of the Belarusian authorities.
 Asked if Moscow plans to have contacts with the Belarusian opposition, Lavrov said that would not happen until the Coordination Council formulates a platform that conforms with Belarusian law.

-He noted that some council members have spoken against close ties with Russia.
+He also noted that some council members have spoken against close ties with Russia.

 ——